petrajanouchova/petrifiedwords/docs/index.md

 ---
 layout: default
-title: About the site
+title: "About the site"
-description: This is the first page
+description: "This is the first page"
 ---

 Hello, world!